 It is possible to alter the activity view with the post-workout sensations, those you select after finishing each activity.

 The activity summary is very complete.
 Here you can see a capture of everything you can review about an activity, including the possibility of uploading images, which will be marked within the route if they contain location data.

 The graph allows you to choose a multitude of parameters, so you can analyze an activity by alternating between different metrics.

 What do you prefer to use other platforms?
 No problem, you can activate automatic synchronization with Strava and Training Peaks, as well as export the activity file in various standards that you can import into any external application.

 But what Suunto has put more emphasis on in its latest updates is the use of "Big Data".
 By taking advantage of all the data synchronized on the platform by all its users (anonymously of course), it is possible to compare your performance with the average of your age group.

 So the personal records are not just records, but are compared with the whole database so you can check how you stand against other athletes your age, because in the end we all like to compete, and this is another way to do it...

 It also provides data on what other athletes do to achieve goals, how they train and for how long per week.

-But without a doubt, where Suunto has succeeded is in the functionality of creating routes, not only because the web utility is good and easy to use (including the possibility of uploading external routes, something that for example is not possible on the Garmin platform), but because again they take advantage of the "Big Data" showing routes of other users and, above all, heat maps to know where people practice a particular sport.
+But undoubtedly, where Suunto has got it right is in the route creation functionality.
+Not only because the web utility is good and easy to use (including the possibility of uploading external routes, something that for example is not possible on the Garmin platform), but because again they take advantage of the "Big Data" showing routes of other users and, above all, heat maps to know where people practice a particular sport.

 For example, here you have a possibility of cycling route, along with many other routes.